scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 Conclusion
 ==========
-We’ve build and proposed a trustable, low-code, scalable and open source component library targeting visual data pipeline systems.
-We've implemented various exemplary pipelines in different domains to showcase the library's capabilities, running on one state-of-the-art execution engine (KubeFlow) and an emerging visual pipeline editor (Elyra).
+We’ve build a trustable, low-code, scalable and open source component library, targeting visual data pipeline systems.
+We've showcased the library's capabilities by building a domain specific pipeline on  Elyra, an emerging visual pipeline editor and running it on widely used Kubeflow execution engine.
 We believe that future import/export functionality of CLAIMED will improve reproducibility of data centric work even further.

 References
 ----------